Pennsylvania Rural Health Model

 Together, these targets create incentives for Pennsylvania to help hospitals improve quality; enhance collaboration among health care providers and the Pennsylvania public health system to improve health for the rural population of Pennsylvania; and reduce the growth in hospital expenditures.

-Pennsylvania will encourage rural hospitals to participate in this Model, and commits to achieving rural hospital participation scale targets for each Performance Year.
+Pennsylvania will encourage rural hospitals to participate in the model, commit to achieving rural hospital participation scale targets for each Performance Year.

 Additionally, Pennsylvania has secured the participation of commercial payers and Medicaid.
 Pennsylvania commits to having each participating rural hospital’s global budget represent at least 75 percent of that hospital’s net revenue for inpatient and outpatient hospital-based services in Performance Year 1 (2019), and at least 90 percent of each participating rural hospital’s global budget for each of Performance Years 2 through 6.